The Homeowner's Guide to Evaluating Roof Condition

 Blocked Airflow

-This sheathing (wood decking) is not solid.
-Shingle manufacturers will NOT warranty their product when installed on this substrate, making proper support crucial.
+This sheathing (roof decking) is not solid.
+Shingle manufacturers will not warranty their products when they are installed on this type of surface, so proper decking support is important.

 When in Doubt, Get a Complete Inspection